 DAY 1: Longyearbyen - new Ålesund

-We meet onboard the boat in the harbour, and start to get to know the other participants, the boat and the equipment.
-Together we go through a safety drill and practice handling the boat and the sails.
-After making sure we are all set to go we sail firstly straight over the fjord from Longyearbyen to Tempelet (The Temple) with it’s impressive shapes in sand and stone.
-Then we head out the Icefjord and then north on the inside of Prince Karl's Forland towards the Forlands-reef, with course for the northernmost settlement in the world; New Ålesund.
+We meet onboard the boat in the harbour at 4 pm, and get to know eachother, the boat and the equipment.
+Together we stow all our gear and the food, and then we go through a safety drill and practice handling the boat and the sails.
+After making sure we are all set we cast off and sail straight across the fjord from Longyearbyen to Tempelet (The Temple) with it’s impressive shapes in sand and stone.
+Then we head out the Icefjord and turn north on the inside of Prins Karls Forland towards the Forlands-reef.
+Our first destination being New Ålesund; the northernmost settlement in the world.

-DAY 2: NEW Ålesund & Kongsfjorden
+DAY 2: new Ålesund & kongsfjord

-We will make a short visit ashore in New Ålesund, lying at the mouth of Kongsfjorden (Kings Bay).
-New Ålesund has a progressive international research environment and has the feel of a very remove outpost.
-After a stroll ashore we sail deeper into the Kongsfjord; a fjord by many considered the most beautiful fjord in Svalbard.
-This is mainly due to the two surrounding glaciers as well as the three spectacular pyramid-shaped peaks Dana, Nora and Svea, named after the three Scandinavian countries.
+We make a visit ashore in New Ålesund.
+The town has a progressive international research environment and is a rare outpost/pioneer-like place to be, however most famous probably as the starting point for the polar explorer Roald Amundsen's expedition towards the Northpole with the airship “Norway”.
+Back onboard we set sail deeper into the Kongsfjord; a fjord by many considered the most beautiful fjord in Svalbard.
+This mainly due to the surrounding two glaciers as well as the three spectacular pyramid-shaped peaks Dana, Nora and Svea, named after the three Scandinavian countries.

-DAY 2-5: North side of svalbard
+DAY 3-5: North side of svalbard

-DAY 5-8: heading south
+DAY 6-8: heading south

-DAY 8-11 Hornsund & The west
+DAY 9-11 Hornsund & The west